jnwillits/indigo-website/projects.md

 ![Profile Image]({{ site.url }}/{{ site.picture-automated_report_input }})

 <p>Suppose you ran a new company without established operational software.
-At the end of each day, your three sales offices
+At the end of each day, your sales offices
 uploaded sales data in spreadsheets to your server.
 Then someone cut and pasted the data to another spreadsheet, using it to calculate sales agent productivity, sort, then paste the results to a reporting template.
 To save labor, reduct errors, and improve process consistency this can be easily automated with a simple executable utility.
 The example code includes a GUI